Snake wine: In culture

 In Vietnam, the common regional name for snake wines is rượu thuốc, while less common ones are referred to as rượu rắn.
 A similar drink is made with dehydrated geckos or sea horses rather than snakes.
 It is illegal to import snake wine to many countries because many of the snakes used for its production are endangered species.
 Snake liquor, made with asps infused in grain alcohol, is a specialty in North Korea.

 Health risks

 The risks of ingesting snake wine include systemic envenomation from the contained venom, which may present features differing from direct envenomation by snakebite.
 A number of health problems of the vascular system may result, including damage to the vascular wall endothelium, abnormal platelet function, and coagulopathy.

+There is a folk belief that snake wine enhances male potency.
+However, according to health experts, this is not true, and the misuse or abuse of snake wine can cause impotence or even infertility.